-- 1. The permittee shall submit interim progress reports detailing progress made in attaining compliance with the final effluent limits by September 1, 2016 and every 12 months after. - 2.
-The permittee shall attain compliance with the final effluent limits by October 1, 2025.
+- 1. The permittee shall continue to submit interim progress reports detailing progress made in attaining compliance with the final effluent limits every 12 months from the effective date of this permit. - 2.
+By January 1, 2029 the permittee shall attain compliance with the final effluent limits for Ammonia as N and E. coli.

-Please submit progress reports to the Missouri Department of Natural Resources via the Electronic Discharge Monitoring Report (eDMR) Submission System.
+Please submit progress reports to the Missouri Department of Natural Resources, via the Electronic Discharge Monitoring Report (eDMR) Submission System.